 Your immediate priority is infrastructure enrollment, not competitive grant applications.
 CCDF subsidy acceptance and CACFP enrollment together can add $30,000–$80,000+ in annual revenue for a 20–40 child center — and eligibility for these programs is a prerequisite for most state quality improvement grants.
 Start with: (1) register as a CCDF subsidy provider with your local CCR&R agency; (2) contact your state's CACFP sponsoring organization and submit an enrollment application; (3) enroll in your state's QRIS rating system, which opens the door to quality bonus payments once you achieve a rating above the baseline.
 Competitive grant applications come after your foundation revenue streams are established.

 Your most accessible funding channel is CACFP — the income is real, ongoing, and requires only your license and a sponsoring organization agreement.
 A home daycare serving 6 children for breakfast and lunch 250 days/year at Tier I rates generates approximately $7,000–$10,000 annually in CACFP reimbursements.
-Beyond CACFP: contact your county CCR&R agency about provider development grants (training reimbursements, CDA credential support, curriculum materials), QRIS rating improvement support, and any remaining stabilization grant opportunities for home providers.
+Beyond CACFP: contact your county CCR&R agency about provider development grants (training reimbursements, CDA credential support, curriculum materials) and QRIS rating improvement support — the federal ARPA stabilization grants that once supplemented these have closed (see the status check above), but several states now fund their own facility and start-up grants for home providers, like Colorado's Family Child Care Home Facilities Improvement Grant and Connecticut's WBDC Start-Up Grant.
 For major capital needs (building a dedicated childcare room, playground, or ADA improvements), check whether your state's CCDF quality set-aside includes facility improvement grants for home providers — many do.

-Section 45F is your primary federal mechanism.
+Section 45F is your primary federal mechanism, and it's worth significantly more in 2026 than it was — up to $500,000/year ($600,000 if your gross receipts are under $32 million).
 If you are building or acquiring a facility: plan around the 10-year recapture rule from day one, document all qualifying construction and operating costs meticulously, and claim the credit on Form 8882 annually.
-If you are contracting with an existing childcare center to reserve slots for employee children: the per-slot fee you pay to the center can qualify as a §45F facility expenditure (25% credit) if the contract is structured as a facility subsidy rather than a per-child tuition payment — consult a CPA on the contract language.
+If you are contracting with an existing childcare center to reserve slots for employee children: the per-slot fee you pay to the center can qualify as a §45F facility expenditure (40% credit, or 50% if you're an eligible small business) if the contract is structured as a facility subsidy rather than a per-child tuition payment — consult a CPA on the contract language.
 Additionally, explore whether your state's economic development agency offers credits or incentives for employers who fund employee childcare; several states (Georgia, Texas, Alabama) have added state-level employer childcare credits that can stack on top of the federal §45F credit.

 Be realistic about the funding landscape: there is no federal grant to start a new for-profit childcare center.
 Your financing toolkit is SBA (7(a) for working capital and equipment; 504 if buying a building), CDFI loans (mission-driven lenders who understand childcare unit economics), and state economic development loans for childcare in underserved areas.
 If you're opening in a rural area, USDA Community Facilities loans are worth pursuing.
 Once open and licensed: immediately enroll in CCDF subsidy, CACFP, and your state QRIS — these build your ongoing revenue base and grant eligibility simultaneously.
 If your center will serve a high proportion of low-income families, some states have explicit start-up grant programs for providers who agree to accept subsidy families for a defined period.
 Check your state Office of Child Care and state housing/community development agency for any such programs.